KITmetricslab/covid19-forecast-hub-de/README.md

 ## Data format

-The data format we use closely resembles the one outlined for the US Hub [here](https://github.com/reichlab/covid19-forecast-hub#data-model) and [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions).
-We will provide a summary on our own site shortly (highlighting differences to the US system which my arise).
+We store point and quantile forecasts in a long format, including information on forecast dates and location, see [this Wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Data-Format) for details.
+This format is largely identical to the one outlined for the US Hub [here](https://github.com/reichlab/covid19-forecast-hub#data-model) and [here](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions).

 ## Truth data